opensmarthouse/opensmarthouse-core/docs/src/main/resources/markdown/developers/bindings/index.md

 # Overview

-A binding is an extension to openHAB that integrates an external system like a software service or a hardware device.
+A binding is an extension to OpenSmartHouse that integrates an external system like a software service or a hardware device.
 The external system is represented as a set of *Things* and sometimes *Bridges* with *Channels*.

 This chapter covers everything to know about binding development.